Corvette C3 Restomod vs. Original

 A restomod blends the best of old-school aesthetics with modern technology.
 The term combines "restoration" and "modification," and the goal is to improve performance, comfort, and reliability while retaining the car's iconic appearance.

-Typical upgrades for a Corvette C3 restomod include:
+Typical upgrades for a Corvette C3 restomod include

 Restomods prioritize driving enjoyment and practicality while respecting the car’s heritage

-Corvette C3 restomod
+Corvette C3 restomod example

 Performance: Old-School Charm vs. Modern Power